UPPMAX/R-python-julia-matlab-HPC/docs/matlab/local_desktopMatlab.rst

    job = c.batch(@parallel_example_local, 1, {16,1}, 'Pool',8,'CurrentFolder','.');

 - Submission to the cluster requires SSH credentials.
 - You will be prompted for username and password or identity file (private key).
-It wil not as kuntil you define a new cluster handle ``c``.
-- The username and location of the private key will be stored in MATLAB for future sessions.
+    - It will not ask again until you define a new cluster handle ``c`` or in next session.

 .. figure:: ./img/matlab_usercred.PNG